 This strategy seeks to invest primarily in equity securities of foreign companies located in both developed and emerging market countries.
+These strategies may gain exposure to certain asset classes or instruments (e.g., ADRs, foreign common stocks) either by purchasing and holding individual securities or shares of investment companies or other pooled investment vehicles.
 A combination of quantitative screens and/or fundamental analysis may be used to create a portfolio of attractively valued stocks with strong industry positions and solid growth prospects.
 The strategy may use growth and/or value investment styles and may include market capitalization considerations.
 Portfolios may employ hedging strategies.
-Portfolios may use other mutual funds to gain broad market exposure.
 Risks for this strategy include, for example, political, economic, market, tax, credit and other risks associated with foreign investing, risks of the value of equity securities and ETFs rising and falling; risks of business failure, risks related to company size, investment style risks, technology risks, risks of investing in derivative contracts, risks that a party to a transaction involving the portfolio will fail to meet its obligations, risks of daily fluctuations in the value of currency, risks of issuer default, and risks that a particular sector will underperform other sectors.